IvorySQL/Ivory-www/blog/2022-5-17-linux/index.md

 chown -R ivorysql.ivorysql /ivorysql/1.2/
 ```

-**Note: there is no press RPM installation place data directory to "/ var/lib/ivorysql/ivorysql - 1 / data".**
+**Note: The data directory is not placed in "/var/lib/ivorysql/ivorysql-1/data" when you do installation using the RPMs.

 ### 3.3 Environment Variables

-Switch to user ivorysQL, modify the /home/ivorysqL/. bash_profile file, and configure environment variables:
+Switch to ivorysql user, modify the /home/ivorysqL/. bash_profile file, and configure environment variables:

 ```
 umask 022